 D12 & 13 Current standards C5 Suggested revisions Suggested guidance D12.
-Take all necessary steps to control the spread of communicable diseases.
-D13 Comply with health and of the spread of is safe, clean and hygienic, and complies with health and safety legislation.
+Take all necessary steps to control the spread of communicable diseases.D13 Comply with health and safety legislation.
+C5.
+Ensure that your practice is safe, clean and hygienic, and complies with health and safety legislation.
 1. 2.
-Your practice premises must be clean, safe, hygienic, comfortable and suitably equipped.
+3. 4.
+Your practice premises should be clean, safe, hygienic, comfortable and suitably equipped.
 There are detailed requirements in law for health and safety in the workplace.
-Further details can be found on the website of the UK Health and Safety Executive safety legislation.
-3.4.5. medical emergency.
+Further details can be found on the website of the UK Health and Safety Executive You must have adequate public liability insurance.
+You should ensure that you have appropriate procedures in place in the event of a medical emergency.